 This unique flour can also be used as breading or to thicken soups and stews.
 What’s more, you can use it as a binding agent in burger or veggie loaf recipes, as well as to make grain-free pizza crust or wraps.

-Summary Coconut flour can be used in a variety of recipes, including baked goods, pizza crusts, wraps, soups, stews, burgers, and meat and veggie loaves.
+You can use coconut flour in a variety of recipes, including baked goods, pizza crusts, wraps, soups, stews, burgers, and meat and veggie loaves.
 You may need to add more liquid or eggs or combine it with other flour types for the best results.

-Coconut flour is often compared to other gluten-free flours, such as almond, hazelnut, amaranth, and chickpea flours.
+Coconut flour is often compared with other types of gluten-free flour, such as almond and brown rice flours.

 Coconut flour is a gluten-free flour made solely from coconuts.

-Rich in fiber and is a good source of protein.
+It’s high in fiber and is a good source of protein.
 Adding it to your diet may promote stable blood sugar, good digestion, and heart health.
-It may also boost weight loss and fight some infections.

-Plus, it’s delicious and versatile, making it a smart choice when choosing flour alternatives.
+Plus, it’s delicious and versatile, so it’s a smart choice when choosing a flour alternative.

 Just one thing